-Núria Salán Ballesteros (Barcelona, 1963) is a Catalan chemist, professor at the Polytechnic University of Catalonia (UPC) and current president of the Catalan Society of Technology (SCT).
+Núria Salán Ballesteros (Barcelona, b.1963) is a Catalan chemist, professor at the Polytechnic University of Catalonia (UPC) and current president of the Catalan Society of Technology (SCT).
 Last year, she won a Special Mention from the DonaTic Awards, which accredit the excellence of talent and female digital entrepreneurship in Catalonia.

 The maker movement, during this first period of confinement by COVID-19, has revealed itself as a collaborative movement with immediate and highly effective solutions, in such a way that the image that a part of society could have of the maker movement is “a group of geeks”.
 But more than ever, the solutions provided by this movement in all its forms (3D printing, sewing, mechanical assembly groups, etc.), have been essential to improve the quality of life for many and many people.
 An applause!

 That teachers know that what they propose can be done and that their students can enjoy it.
-And let them know that they can count on the support of their centers.
+And let them know that they can count on the support of their centres.
 I think teachers who have spent more time and hours preparing material, training, supporting, etc., should be recognized for that.

 On the one hand, the situation has let clear that there is a (large) part of the technology that is much more accessible than it might seem, and we can enjoy impressive ICT offers.
 This has allowed us to stay connected, in a fairly globalized way, and the appearance of devices that require little to function (open software, free software, open platforms) have contributed to democratizing part of this technology.
 But, of course, there is still a perception that technology, and studies related to technology and engineering, are elitist.
 And it should be emphasized that this perception is totally wrong and out of place.
 In the past, engineers were important gentlemen, with ties, who made a lot of money (or much more than factory workers), but there were also many people who did “magic” without wearing a tie (and without collecting the salaries of the gentlemen).
 I mean by this that engineering and technology is present in many jobs and tasks from our day to day.
 We need TECH talent in all these areas, with diversity, with parity, with all kinds of points of view.

 Yes, inevitably an important gender gap is generated.
-Girls, are more attracted to vocations more linked to “saving the world”, and do not perceive that technology means too to “save the world”.
+Girls are more attracted to vocations more linked to “saving the world”, and do not perceive that technology means too to “save the world”.
 On the other hand, boys (and I speak in general, no one takes it badly) are attracted by initiatives more related to leisure, competitiveness, etc. If a girl says she likes cars, there are still people who don’t see it as something normalized.
 This, in the middle of the XXI century, causes female vocations to be lost from the beginning of the formative stage.
 On the other hand, if any examples of technology will be applied to quality of life (health, medicine, etc.), many girls (and boys) would receive the message and incorporate it.
 Early childhood and primary education is key in this “recruitment of talent”.

 Personally, I believe that we can talk “from you to you” with international makers of recognized prestige.
-I have visited FABLAB’s in Berkeley and Cambridge and we have nothing to envy from our FABLABs.
+I have visited FABLABs in Berkeley and Cambridge, and we have nothing to envy from our FABLABs.
 I think we have the capacity, skills and talent perfectly comparable to that of others maker communities that have recognition because they have visibility.
 We still need a recognition of talent in our country.
 Catalonia can become a pioneer in this impulse of the talented community, with recognition and giving it the value it deserves.
 We can do it!

 I have said that the experience of Telecomunicat.cat has been very enriching for me during this first confinement by COVID-19.
-We saw that we could organize more than 80 people from all areas and TECH-TIC profiles that they didn’t know each other who knew each other and we accepted a fairly horizontal organization chart of people to move forward all together.
+We saw that we could organize more than 80 people from all areas and TECH-ICT profiles that they didn’t know each other who knew each other and we accepted a fairly horizontal organization chart of people to move forward all together.
 It has been exciting!
 We have worked a lot, we have spent many hours, but it was worth it to see some image like a mother who could see her baby through a mobile phone.
 Technology has helped a lot in this terrible situation.